jaredsohn/hnkarmabreakdown/README.md

 This is a Chrome extension that shows what portion of a user's karma comes from comments and what portion comes from article submissions.

+## Installation

+Clone the repo and point Chrome at the folder.
+Alternatively, it will be available in the Google Web Store soon (and linked to from here.)

 ## Usage

 Go to Hacker News, and click on a user profile.
 Right after you see the user's total amount of karma, it will show you the raw karma totals for article submissions and comments as well as a percentage for comment karma.